Subject: Tactics

 "antecedent" respectively.

-Therefore, useful tactic in Nuprl is
+Therefore, a useful tactic in Nuprl is

 tac THENA Auto